On behalf of the entire MapR community, I’m happy to report that MapR 5.1 is now generally available.

 MapR 5.1 release highlights

-- General availability of MapR Streams - Global publish-subscribe event streaming system for big data.
-In addition to reliably delivering messages to applications within a single data center, MapR Streams can continuously replicate data between multiple clusters, delivering messages globally.
-Like other MapR services, MapR Streams has a distributed, scale-out design, allowing it to scale to billions of messages per second, millions of topics, and millions of producer and consumer applications.
+- General availability of MapR Event Store - Global publish-subscribe event streaming system for big data.
+In addition to reliably delivering messages to applications within a single data center, MapR Event Store can continuously replicate data between multiple clusters, delivering messages globally.
+Like other MapR services, MapR Event Store has a distributed, scale-out design, allowing it to scale to billions of messages per second, millions of topics, and millions of producer and consumer applications.

-- General availability of MapR-DB document database capabilities, including the OJAI API - Making MapR-DB the first and only in-Hadoop wide column and JSON database.
-More importantly, the advantages of the JSON implementation in MapR-DB (with regard to fine-grained security, concurrency, performance, scale, etc.) open up the database for a host of use cases not possible in other NoSQL technologies.
+- General availability of MapR Database document database capabilities, including the OJAI API - Making MapR Database the first and only in-Hadoop wide column and JSON database.
+More importantly, the advantages of the JSON implementation in MapR Database (with regard to fine-grained security, concurrency, performance, scale, etc.) open up the database for a host of use cases not possible in other NoSQL technologies.

 - General availability of Apache Myriad (incubating) 0.1 - Apache Myriad enables the co-existence of Apache Hadoop and Apache Mesos on the same physical infrastructure.
 By running Hadoop YARN as a Mesos framework, YARN applications and Mesos frameworks can run side-by-side while dynamically sharing cluster resources.